 - This breed is a native to Marwar region of India.

-- They were once threatened to extinction but were saved from such fate by horse lovers and surviving Rajput families
+- Marwari horses were once threatened to extinction but were saved from such fate by horse lovers and surviving Rajput families

-- They were seen as a noble horse and were believed to have lived since the world’s beginning.
+- Seen as a noble horse and were believed to have lived since the world’s beginning.

 - They have excellent digestive system, not requiring carbs and fats as much as other horses would.
 They are used to moving freely but if stall confinement is necessary, time should be allotted for exercise.